apache/beam/website/www/site/content/en/documentation/programming-guide.md

 ## 13. Multi-language pipelines {#mulit-language-pipelines}

 Beam allows you to combine transforms written in any supported SDK language (currently, Java and Python) and use them in one multi-language pipeline.
 This capability makes it easy to provide new functionality simultaneously in different Apache Beam SDKs through a single cross-language transform.
-For example, the Apache Kafka connector and SQL transform from the Java SDK can be used in Python streaming pipelines.
+For example, the [Apache Kafka connector](https://github.com/apache/beam/blob/master/sdks/python/apache_beam/io/kafka.py) and [SQL transform](https://github.com/apache/beam/blob/master/sdks/python/apache_beam/transforms/sql.py) from the Java SDK can be used in Python streaming pipelines.

-Pipelines that use transforms from more than one SDK-language are known as multi-language pipelines.
+Pipelines that use transforms from more than one SDK-language are known as *multi-language pipelines*.

 ### 13.1.
 Creating cross-language transforms {#create-x-lang-transforms}

-To make transforms written in one language available to pipelines written in another language, an expansion service for that transform is used to create and inject the appropriate language-specific pipeline fragments into your pipeline.
+To make transforms written in one language available to pipelines written in another language, an *expansion service* for that transform is used to create and inject the appropriate language-specific pipeline fragments into your pipeline.

 In the following example, a Python pipeline written the Apache Beam SDK for Python starts up a local Java expansion service on your computer to create and inject the appropriate Java pipeline fragments for executing the Java Kafka cross-language transform into your Python pipeline.
 The SDK then downloads and stages the necessary Java dependencies needed to execute these transforms.